heljakka/pioneer/README.md

 python train.py -d celeba --save_dir celeba64_quicktest --train_path /data/celeba --test_path /data/celeba --sample_N=128 --reconstructions_N=10 --interpolate_N=3 --max_phase=4 --total_kimg=512

 # 3. Wait 5-10 minutes (on P100 or equivalent).
 # 4. Done.
 Now, celeba64_quicktest/reconstructions* files should seem to have learned fairly precise reproduction of face images - at 4x4 resolution.
-The image at (row 1, col 1) a source image; image at (row 1, col 2) is its reconstruction; image at (row 1, col 3) is the next source image, etc.)
+The image at (row 1, col 1) is the 1st source image; image at (row 1, col 2) is its reconstruction; image at (row 1, col 3) is the next source image, etc.)
 ```

 ## Known issues: